 I usually like to drive fast enough to essentially skip across the tops of the washboard rolls which seems to be between 30-35mph.
-In sand or on rocks reducing your tire pressure makes you have a larger tire tread contact patch and softer, more flexible and pliant face and sidewalls which help grab hold off, roll over or push through those sorts of obstacles.
+In sand or on rocks reducing your tire pressure gives you a larger tire tread contact patch and softer, more flexible and pliant face and sidewalls which help grab hold off, roll over or push through those sorts of obstacles.
 With properly deflated tires this can give you a relatively plush ride instead of the usual teeth-jarring, bone-rattling or wheel spinning.

 For quick tire deflation duties I use a set of Coyote Automatic Tire Deflators.